TroutGear south platte fishing maps

 Michigan, Canadian and Illinois Rivers

 The Michigan, Canadian and Illinois Rivers, tributaries to the North Platte, meander through North Park.
 Access is available on State Wildlife Areas such as Diamond J and Murphy, and in the national and state forests.
-You can fish the Illinois River on Arapaho National Wildlife Refuge.
+You can fish the Illinois River on Arapaho National Wildlife Refuge (closed at certain times of the year).
 Fishing can be outstanding if you know how to fish cutbanks!

 North Platte River